Health Library

 Prevention

 Rat control and watching for the disease in the wild rodent population are the main measures used to control the risk for epidemics.
-The plague vaccine is no longer used in the United States.
+There is no plague vaccine available in the United States.

 Related Information